 Autumn feels like a long, slow exhale around Central Oregon.
 With summer behind us and kids back in school, crisp fall mornings give way to breezy, sun-kissed afternoons—the perfect weather for lazy hikes, relaxing horseback rides, and savory meals on our scenic patios.

 There’s a lot to love about autumn in Central Oregon, so here are a few ideas to inspire your fall getaway:

 Fall Activities in Central Oregon

-More than a dozen disc golf courses cover the Central Oregon landscape, making it a fun place to play for casual players and avid aficionados alike.
-The Hyzer Pines Disc Golf Course is one of the region’s best-loved courses and offers an approachable introduction to the sport; sitting just west of downtown Sisters, the mostly flat, 18-hole course.
+More than a dozen disc golf courses cover Central Oregon, catering to casual players and avid aficionados alike.
+The Hyzer Pines Disc Golf Course, sitting just west of downtown Sisters, is a mostly flat, 18-hole course that offers an approachable introduction to the sport.
 Further east, the Pine Nursery Disc Golf Course hosts 18 holes at the northeastern edge of Bend.
 Explore more on our region’s disc golf courses.

 Other Fall Outdoor Activities in Central Oregon

-As the weather cools, and the summer crowds disperse, fall is a great time to experience climbing in the region.
-Rock formations big and small dot the Central Oregon landscape, drawing climbers to our countless routes.
+Challenging crags big and small dot the Central Oregon landscape, drawing climbers to our countless routes.
 Smith Rock State Park is the birthplace of sport climbing in the United States and is the region’s most popular climbing destination today, thanks to several thousand climbs (many of which are bolted routes) on dust-colored rock formations.
-And on those few rainy days, move your climbing indoors and check out Bend Rock Gym or The Circuit Bouldering Gym.
+And on those rare rainy days, move your climbing indoors to Bend Rock Gym or The Circuit Bouldering Gym.
 Learn more about climbing in the region and guided experiences.

 Explore Nature’s Beauty